-To diagnose an illness affecting your immune system, such as an infection, inflammatory illness, immune deficiency, or tumour such as leukaemia or lymphoma
+To diagnose an illness affecting your blood such as an infection, inflammatory illness, immune deficiency, or cancers such as leukaemia or lymphoma

 White Blood Cell Differential Count